TheOdinProject/curriculum/html_css/grid-lessons/advanced_grid_properties.md

 ### Repeat

-`repeat()` is a CSS function available to the CSS Grid template properties that allows us to define a number of rows or columns and the size we want them to be without having to manually type out each individual column's size.
+`repeat()` is a CSS function available to the CSS Grid template properties that allows us to define a number of rows or columns and the size we want them to be without having to manually type out each individual column's or row's size.
 For example, in our setup above:

 ~~~css
 .grid-container {